-LEOS Developments Appoints Transemirates as Main Contractor for Weybridge Gardens, its Trendy Modern Lifestyle Community in Dubailand
+LEOS Developments Appoints Transemirates As Main Contractor For Weybridge Gardens, Its Trendy Modern Lifestyle Community In Dubailand

 Weybridge Gardens goes beyond exquisite living spaces; it offers many world-class amenities that cater to its residents' desires and aspirations.
 One of the standout features of Weybridge Gardens is its iconic rooftop terrace.
 Residents at Weybridge Gardens can indulge in a wide array of amenities, ranging from a luxurious swimming pool with cabanas and in-water loungers, elegantly landscaped areas featuring comfortable seating, to a BBQ and pizza bar, an outdoor cinema, an urban farm complete with vertical gardens for cultivating fresh organic produce, and a tranquil Zen Japanese garden designed for meditation and yoga.
 The indoor amenities equally offer a diverse set of things to do, including a state-of-the-art gymnasium, LEOS' Boxing Academy, LEOS' Dance Academy, and LEOS' Da Vinci Art Academy, a modern co-working space, café, and an AI supermarket.
 Weybridge Gardens stands as a vibrant, contemporary lifestyle community, offering the utmost in modern amenities that not only add value but also enrich the daily lives of its residents.

-Apartment sizes range from 484 sq.ft. to 1,141 sq.ft., catering to diverse lifestyle preferences.
-Studios range from 484 sq.ft. to 750 sq.ft., while one-bedroom apartments range from 816 sq.ft. to 1,141 sq.ft., ensuring that every individual's housing needs are met with precision.
+Apartment sizes range from 484 sq. to 1,141 sq., catering to diverse lifestyle preferences.
+Studios range from 484 sq. to 750 sq., while one-bedroom apartments range from 816 sq. to 1,141 sq., ensuring that every individual's housing needs are met with precision.

 Target completion date for the Weybridge Gardens project is Q3 2025 and everything is in place to ensure delivery on time.